Merchandising API Users Guide

 CONSUMER-ID) you use is different.
 See Standard URL HTTP Header Values in Making a Merchandising API Call for more information.

 See Making a Merchandising API Call for information about how to construct a Merchandising API call.
-Refer to the Call Reference for details about the API structure and logic.
+Refer to the API Reference for details about the API structure and logic.

 Please refer to the API Call Limits page on the eBay Developers Program site for current default call limits and call limits for applications that have completed the Compatible Application Check, which is a free service that the eBay Developers Program provides to its members.